Blendify/blender-manual/trunk/blender_docs/manual/physics/particles/emitter/physics/boids.rst

 Rule Evaluation
 ^^^^^^^^^^^^^^^

-There are three ways control how rules are evaluated.
+There are three ways to control how rules are evaluated.

 Average
    All rules are averaged.